thisisamatthew/thisisamatthew.github.io/_drafts/maymusic.md

 Pale Waves - "Television Romance"
 Its an easy sell to compare Pale Waves to labelmates The 1975, which absolutely is true in all its '80s inspired indie-pop glory.
 "Telvision Romance" definitely sits in that funky, poppy, throwback-but-its-not-a-

+Pale Waves strenght lies in their relatiolnsihp with subversion -- looking like the Cure and launching into groovy, '80s-inspired pop tunes that slur their way through slurry hooks and gloomy lyrics about the boredom of parties and mediocre partners.

 Christine and the Queens - "Tilted"
 Arcade High - "Phone Lines"
 Oneohtrix Point Never - "Sticky Drama"